radiofrance/eslint-config-radiofrance/README.md

 ## Related

-- [eslint-config-xo](https://github.com/sindresorhus/eslint-config-xo) - ESLint shareable config for XO
+- [eslint-config-xo](https://github.com/xojs/eslint-config-xo) - ESLint shareable config for XO
+- [eslint-config-xo-typescript](https://github.com/xojs/eslint-config-xo-typescript) - ESLint shareable config for TypeScript to be used with eslint-config-xo

 ## License